timesize/monster-oop/01-front-end-basics/oo-prototypes/27-28/README.md

   };
 ```

-Notice the parameter used with the `compare` method.  `other-` is used to denote
+Notice the parameter used with the `compare` method.
+The `other-` prefix is used to denote
 the parameter as a similar but foreign object.
 This convention helps with knowing
 which object is which.